samcottle/freecodecamp/notes/html_css.md

 ### Flex boxes

-Make content behave in predicatble way across different browsers, screens, etc. Done by placing the CSS property `display: flex;` on an element.
+Make content behave in predictable way across different browsers, screens, etc. Done by placing the CSS property `display: flex;` on an element.
 Adding `display: flex` to an element turns it into a flex container.
 This makes it possible to align children of that element into rows or columns.
 You do this by adding the `flex-direction` property to the parent item and setting it to `row` (this is the default) or `column`.
 Other options for `flex-direction` are `row-reverse` and `column-reverse`.